SorenEricMent/discourse-runout/README.md

 v0.1.2

+please don't use 0.1.1 since it contained a bug which might cause dead loop(if you removed your post while the script is working)

 ## For what?

-Remove all of your posts on a Discourse forum, without removing your precious account
+Remove all of your posts on a Discourse forum, without removing your precious account.

-Run!润喽!
+Run! 润喽!

 ## How to use?